 Baseline characteristics are described using appropriate summary statistics.
-Univariate analysis of the correlation between each MRI finding and typical LSS symptoms was performed using the chisquared test and Cochran-Armitage's propensity test.
-Then, all MRI findings were tested for multicollinearity.
-After variables were removed if they showed a correlation of over r = 0.70 with any other variables in the model23), on multivariate analysis, adjusted odds ratios (ORs) were estimated using a logistic regression model with adjustments for age and sex.
+Univariate analysis of the correlation between each MRI finding and typical LSS symptoms was performed using the chi-squared test and Cochran-Armitage's propensity test.
+Second, all MRI findings were then tested for multicollinearity.
+After variables were removed if they showed a correlation of over r=0.70 to any other variables in the model, on multivariate analysis, adjusted odds ratios (ORs) were estimated using a logistic regression model with adjustment for age and sex.
 A two-sided p < 0.05 was considered significant.
 Statistical analyses were performed using IBM SPSS Statistics for Windows, ver.
-26 (IBM Corp., Armonk, NY, USA) and R ver.
-3.5.3 (The R Foundation, Vienna, Austria).
+26 (IBM Corp.
+Armonk, NY, USA) and R ver.
+3.5.3 (The R foundation, Vienna, Austria).